Find the answers to the most commonly asked

 Q: How long does it take for a claim to be processed?

-A: Once your claim has been submitted, we actively mange the process through to you receiving the refund or other tax benefit.
+A: Once your claim has been submitted, we actively manage the process through to you receiving the refund or other tax benefit.
 HMRC is committed to processing claims promptly.
 In our experience, HMRC normally processes claims within eight weeks.